Albert0i/probabilistic-data-structure/README.3.md

 #### VI.
 To wrap up
-Schema evolution is a complicated issue in RDBMS.
+While crafting SQL is one things, managing them is quite another.
+Schema evolution is a complicated issue and is error prone in many circumstances.
+Weather using your favourite tools or do it manually, all scripts should be kept in a safe place.
+All changes to schemas should be traceable.

 To recap:
 1. Use `npx prisma migrate dev --name changes_are_required --create-only` to initiate a migration;
 2. Make changes to models defined in `prisma/schema.prisma`;
 3. Use `npx prisma validate` to check validity of models;
-4. Use `npx prisma format` to make it look better (optional);
+4. Use `npx prisma format` to make it look nicely (optional);
-5. Use `npx prisma migrate status` to check status of migration;
+5. Use `npx prisma migrate status` to check migration status;
 6. Use `npx prisma migrate dev` or `npx prisma migrate deploy` to apply migration.

 Well!
-The last exercise is to revert everything...
-You know how to do that...
+To revert everything back!
 ```
 npx prisma migrate dev --name revert_everything --create-only
 ```

-Comment out what you don't need in `schema.prisma` and run:
+Comment out what you don't need in `schema.prisma` and re-run:
 ```
 npx prisma validate
 npx prisma format